julien-muke/deploy-nextjs-s3-cloudfront-github-actions/README.md

 ![cloudfront](https://github.com/julien-muke/deploy-nextjs-s3-cloudfront-github-actions/assets/110755734/6a612007-25f7-4bb4-912c-4cba9a79d402)

-To test the CI/CD Pipeline with GitHub Workflow, when you edit something in the code files and push the changes to GitHub, it will trigger each time the code is pushed to the GitHub branch, then go through S3 bucket and automatically updates cloudfront distribution.
+To test the CI/CD Pipeline with GitHub Workflow, when you edit something in the code files and push the changes to GitHub, it will trigger each time the code is pushed to the branch, then go through S3 bucket and automatically updates cloudfront distribution.